estevaog3/playback-rate-controller/README.md

-# playbackRate
+# playback-rate-controller

-A simple chrome extension to control any video speed with keyboard shortcuts.
+A simple chrome extension to control any video/audio speed with keyboard shortcuts.

 ## Shortcuts